-The Company measures its progress towards becoming the most sustainable protein company on earth across four pillars:
+Maple Leaf Foods' progress towards becoming the most sustainable protein company on earth is measured across four pillars:

-- Better Food Maple Leaf Foods is actively addressing the most pressing diet-related health issues faced by society, including reducing artificial ingredients, antibiotics use and sodium levels, and continually advancing leadership in food safety. - Better Planet The Company embraces a culture that focuses on reducing its environmental impact to sustainable levels by eliminating waste in any resource it consumes, including food, energy, water, packaging and time. - Better Care Maple Leaf Foods extends its strong values-based culture to how it treats animals, both those raised and sourced, and strives to be a leader in animal welfare. - Better Communities Through the Maple Leaf Centre for Action on Food Security, the Company works collaboratively with external organizations to reduce food insecurity, while fostering a work environment that keeps people safe, rewards excellence and empowers everyone to contribute their best.
+- Better Food Maple Leaf Foods is actively addressing the most pressing diet-related health issues faced by society, including reducing artificial ingredients, antibiotics use and sodium levels, and continually advancing leadership in food safety, including sustained progress in reducing its Food Safety Incident Rate. - Better Planet The Company embraces a culture that focuses on reducing its environmental impact to sustainable levels by eliminating waste in any resource it consumes, including food, energy, water, packaging and time.
+The Company maintained carbon neutrality for the third year in 2022. - Better Care Maple Leaf Foods extends its strong values-based culture to how it treats animals.
+The Company continued to advance its open sow housing commitment for pigs under its management and in its supply chain, and also significantly advanced a number of other environmental enrichment initiatives for animals under its care in 2022.
+Maple Leaf Foods also became one of only two North American protein companies and the only Canadian-owned company ranked in the Business Benchmark on Animal Welfare's top two tiers. - Better Communities The Maple Leaf Centre for Food Security continues its partnerships with external organizations in identifying and championing systemic solutions to the unacceptable problem of food insecurity in Canada.
+Within Maple Leaf